Student Advice

 null

-Regardless of what your experience of freshers week is, you'll need to know all the tips for staying sane during freshers week!
+The hangovers from hell, the memories of whatever ridiculous bet you and the person from your course made, regardless of what your experience of freshers’ week is, you'll need to know all the tips for staying sane during freshers’ week 2024!

 University freshers week

-Freshers week is the welcome period for new students starting at a UK university.
-All freshers are different, but the aim is always the same, to introduce you to university life, offer you a chance to make friends and get to know your housemates as well as learn more about your course, campus and clubs.
+Freshers’ week is the welcome period for new students starting at university.
+Although each freshers’ week is different, the goal is always the same: to introduce you to university life, make friends and learn more about where you're studying.

-When is freshers week?
+When is freshers’ week?

-What happens in freshers week?
+What happens in freshers’ week?

 Uni freshers week